 Soft and buttery lavender shortbread cookies with a light glaze are the perfect springtime treat for showers, brunch, Easter, Mother's Day, or just because.
 With only 6 ingredients, they are so easy to make and even easier to devour! (nut-free)

 I can't resist a good shortbread cookie.
 Don't get me wrong, I will never turn down a warm chocolate chip cookie, but for a change of pace, shortbread is always my go-to.
 When Girl Scout Cookie season rolls around, everyone goes crazy for Thin Mints, but I always order a box or two of humble shortbread cookies for myself.

-Luckily, Lavender Shortbread cookies are super simple to make!
-They've only got a few simple ingredients (including a yummy infused lavender) that you just mix together, roll up, slice and bake!
+Luckily, lavender shortbread cookies are super simple to make!
+They've only got a few ingredients (including a yummy infused lavender sugar) that you just mix together, roll up, slice and bake!
 Then whip up the glaze and spoon it over the top for an easy, irresistible treat!

 Soft and buttery lavender shortbread cookies with a light glaze are the perfect spring time treat for showers, brunch, Easter, Mother's Day, or just because.
 With only 6 ingredients, they are so easy to make and even easier to devour! (nut-free)

 - 1 cup unbleached all purpose flour

-- 2-4 tbsp water, add one at a time
+- 1-3 tablespoon water, added one tablespoon at a time

 - In a stand mixer, cream together butter and sugar.
 Add lavender extract and mix well.
 Add flour and salt and mix until well blended.

 - Refrigerate dough for 30 min.

-- Preheat oven to 300° F. Remove dough from refrigerator and slice into 1/4 inch to 1/2 inch thick circles.
+- Preheat oven to 350° F. Remove dough from refrigerator and slice into ½ inch thick circles.
 Place on a cookie sheet lined with parchment or a silicone baking mat.